-In both instances, an IoWANS file must be created or updated and transferred to the Iowa Medicaid Enterprise (IME) before payment for the appropriate facility care can be made.
+In both instances, an IoWANS file must be created or updated and transferred to the Iowa Medicaid (IM) before payment for the appropriate facility care can be made.

 When a Medicaid member in a nonfacility aid-type is admitted to a medical institution and continues care at the medical facility the month following the month of admission, and you are informed before the discharge, close the regular Medicaid case.
-(Enter code 401 in the MED RSN2 field on the ABC TD05 screen.)
 Complete an automatic redetermination and reopen the case beginning the date of admission under the applicable facility aid type.